Crate Training Your Dog

 Crate training a dog is one of the best ways to ensure that he stays safe when you cannot supervise him.
 When you bring your new pet home, crate training will also help with the housetraining process, but your pup will continue using his crate for multiple reasons down the road.
 On grocery day, for example, a crate is the perfect spot for your pet to wait while you carry the bags from your vehicle to your kitchen.
 Crates are also practical for feeding time in multi-pet households.
 Crates aren’t just about making the owner’s life easier, however.
 As your dog accepts the crate as his own, you will notice him seeking it out to enjoy special treats or just when he wants a little time alone.

 To teach your pet to use a crate:

 Select a crate that fits your dog.
-The Four Paws® Deluxe Single Door Dog Crate
+A Deluxe Single Door Crate

 To introduce your dog to his crate, simply set it up and allow him to investigate the enclosure.
 Placing a toy or tasty treat inside can help encourage your pet to enter.
 A treat also becomes an instant reward, allowing your dog to associate the crate with positive reinforcement instantly.
 Never underestimate the power of praise, though.
 As soon as your dog goes inside, tell him what a good boy he is.